uznadeem/url_shortener/README.md

   - IP Address
   - Browser
   - Operating System
+- Real-time visit count updates with Action Cable
 - Sidekiq integration for background processing
-- Redis as a queue backend for Sidekiq
+- Redis as a queue backend for Sidekiq and Action Cable
 - Bootstrap integration for basic styling

 ## Technologies